vandie/mdc-autoComplete/README.md

 [Example usage](https://codepen.io/vandie/pen/jGbgvQ)

+## Intallation
+This respository was created because I needed it for my own projects and it was not yet in MDC.
+I am hoping that they will adopt it and as such I have not created any builds outside my own or released it to NPM so as to avoid confusion.
+To install you can go to the above codepen and copy the script above `//Install code above here` to your own script then build the scss alongside all other MDC scss.
+Sorry if this isn't as easy as you'd hope...

 ## Basic Usage
 For basic usage put the autocomplete class in the textfield div and and add the autocomplete span as shown below.
 ```HTML